Father speaks of ‘great courage’ of murdered daughter as man convicted

 Bradley Robert Edwards, a former technician from Western Australia, was found guilty of the murders of Ms Glennon and Jane Rimmer but acquitted of the murder of Sarah Spiers in what became known as the Claremont serial killings case.
 The conviction followed Australia’s longest-running and most expensive criminal investigation.

-Ms Glennon, whose family was originally from Westport, Co Mayo was celebrating St Patrick’s Day with friends in Perth on March 14th, 1997 when she went missing.
-Her body was later found in bushland about 50kms from Perth.
+Ms Glennon, whose family was originally from Westport, Co Mayo was celebrating St Patrick’s Day with friends in Perth on March 14th, 1997, when she went missing.
+Her body was later found in bushland about 50km from Perth.

 Speaking at press conference after the conviction, Denis Glennon, who is originally from Westport, said his daughter had fought for her life and in the process had left vital DNA clues.